-It would be best if you chose a firm or medium-firm pillow that is not too high, so your head and neck are in a neutral position.
+It would be best to choose a firm or medium-firm pillow that is not too high, so your head and neck are in a neutral position.

 4. Consider the Pillow’s Support

-The term “support” in relation to pillows describes how well the pillow keeps your head and neck aligned with your spine.
+The term “support” in relation to pillows describes how well the pad keeps your head and neck aligned with your spine.

 A pillow that provides good support will help you maintain a neutral alignment when your head, neck, and spine are in a straight line.

 This is important because it helps prevent pain in the neck and shoulders and headaches.

 There are a few things to consider when determining how supportive a pillow is.

 - First, you’ll want to ensure that the pillow is firm enough to provide adequate support.
 If it’s too soft, your head and neck will sink into the pillow and cause pain.